shugy0/max-vrchat-fps/README.md

 Thanks for reading!
 I hope my guide was able to help you increase your FPS in VRChat.
 If you have any comments/questions/etc, please feel free to [open an issue](https://github.com/shugy0/max-vrchat-fps/issues).

-The world in the background of the screenshots is [Usedom by Bigby](https://vrchat.com/home/world/wrld_fa5eaf88-8df8-4afa-96ce-01d19a924554).
+The world in the background of the screenshots is [Moment by Alia-](https://vrchat.com/home/world/wrld_f3e56230-2bd9-4688-86eb-e24fa3e4c595).

 DISCLAIMER: The information in this guide is provided for educational purposes only.
 The author and publisher are not responsible for any damage that may result from following the information in this guide.
 Use the information in this guide at your own risk.